 Your Aircraft Registration Has an Expiration Date

-Your aircraft registration must be renewed every three years.
+Your aircraft registration must be renewed every three (effective as of 1/23/2023 it is now seven years) years.
 Pay attention to your snail-mail because the security code that allows you to do the simple on-line renewal is on the notice of expiration.

 The Address on your FAA Registration Application is Important

 The address on your registration application will be used by the FAA for important correspondence.
 If you used an address that no-one ever checks or which would require someone to forward your mail and you never confirmed that they will forward your mail, you have some follow-up to do.

 Your entity became registered on the International Registry when you purchased your aircraft and you received notice after 1 year that your status is about to become inactive and expire if you do not renew.
 You may not need to renew if you do not have any planned purchases, sales or financings pending.
 However, have you checked your financing documents to make sure that you are not obligated to be continuously registered on the International Registry?

 The FAA Expects to be Notified of Changes in your LLC

 You changed the member or manager of your limited liability company that owns your aircraft so you now need to amend your LLC Statement in Support and file the amended document with the FAA.

 Even Though You Renewed Your Aircraft Registration, Other Actions You Took Invalidated Your Aircraft Registration